stevensoneremeh/cozycommerce-lite/README.md

-# Full-Stack Self-Hosted eCommerce Platform: Next.js & One-Click Deployment
+# Full-Stack Self-Hosted eCommerce Solution

 A full-stack, self-hosted eCommerce platform built with Next.js.
 Launch your online store with core features like product management, secure Stripe payments, built-in custom CMS, and responsive design.
 Enjoy full control, lifetime free updates, and comprehensive documentation to build, develop, and scale your store effortlessly.